-Staub interior enamel coating is black.
+Their interior enamel coating is black.
 They believe that the darker interior enhances browning and aids in cleaning.
 They even have a whole video about the effects of this.
-I have my reservation on how the black enamel aids cleaning.
-All it really does is that it hides it so that you can see it as well.
-Burned food will be black so it will blend into the background.
+In my opinion, the dark interior doesnt help at all.
+What it does is that it hides stains better than a white interior.
+Burned food, gouges and mark will blend into the black.

 Le Creuset White Interior

 Le Creuset uses a cream enamel interior.
 The great thing about a lighter interior is that you can judge the quality of the fond better.
 A dark interior like the one in staub makes it difficult to judge how close to burning it is.
 You can easily ruin your whole stew if you are not attentive.

 One thing to note is that a white interior will get dirty overtime.
 It will also dull and develop cracks overtime.
 While this does not affect cooking, it can be off putting.

 Staub vs Le Creuset Colors and Enamel Coating